It’s Monday morning, and your shop is buzzing with activity.

 Service Quality and Expertise

-Higher labor rates often correlate with more skilled technicians, which can lead to better service quality and increased customer satisfaction.
+Higher labor rates often correlate with more skilled technicians, leading to better service quality and increased customer satisfaction.

 Customer Perception